 - Ask the class if they can come up with any other examples.

-After you’ve finished your discussion, tell the students that their assignment will be to choose 2-3 phrases and write about how the phrase(s) apply to their lives, and how they can help them become better human beings.
+After you’ve finished your discussion, tell the students that their assignment will be to choose 2-3 proverbs and write about how they apply to their lives, and how they can help them become better human beings.

 I hope that this lesson will help your class to understand that Diversity is Beautiful and Everyone is Beautiful in their own way!